 This is one of the most essential steps in the sentiment analysis process.
 Everything will be dependent on the quality of the data that has been gathered and how it has been annotated or labeled.

 The sample dataset having the feedback of students on several factors can be found here.
 If you have your own dataset, that will be very interesting to start.

 A dataset is first present on Snowflake database; then it is fetched from there to Dataiku to preprocess.

 Data preprocessing involves simplifying the text to get grammatical root words to get an efficient result.
 With the simplified words, the machine learning algorithm performs better to produce potential results.

 In the image pasted below, you can notice that the Normalize text option is already selected, so you just have to select Stem words and Clear stop words.
-And repeat the above two processes of selecting stem word and clear stop word for next 6 text columns (this is in reference with the sample dataset, you can perform according to your dataset).
+And repeat the above two processes of selecting stem word and clear stop word for the next 6 text columns (this is in reference to the sample dataset, you can perform according to your dataset).

 3. Data Analysis

 The subtasks in the data analysis process involve model training, multilingual data, topic classification, and sentiment analysis.
 For the model training, the dataset must be preprocessed and manually labeled.

 Once the dataset is split column-wise, select one of the files, go to the lab, and apply the AutoML prediction model.

 Select the column that contains the polarity; in the sample dataset, ccp is the polarity column, and click on create to proceed.
 It is the feature column that helps the model in predicting the polarity of the feedback.